faranakR/faranakrajabi/_pages/teaching.md

 > *"Very clear and useful feedback and explanations on specific questions/problems."*
 > — Student, Spring 2024

+> *"TA was knowledgeable and often walked through similar homework problems during section for the times I did go, and was very responsive on email."*
+> — Student, Spring 2024

+> *"She seemed nice and helpful when I went."*
+> — Student, Spring 2024

 > *"Very helpful TA!"*
 > — Student, Spring 2024